IABTechLab/uid2-examples/web-integrations/javascript-sdk/client-server/README.md

 # Client-Server UID2 Integration Example using JavaScript SDK

-[This example](https://example-jssdk-integ.uidapi.com/) demonstrates how a content publisher can use the [UID2 services](https://unifiedid.com/docs/intro) and the [UID2 SDK for JavaScript](https://unifiedid.com/docs/sdks/client-side-identity) to implement the [standard UID2 integration workflow](https://unifiedid.com/docs/guides/publisher-client-side).
+[This example](https://example-jssdk-integ.uidapi.com/) demonstrates how a content publisher can use the [UID2 services](https://unifiedid.com/docs/intro) and the [UID2 SDK for JavaScript](https://unifiedid.com/docs/sdks/sdk-ref-javascript) to implement the [client-side UID2 integration workflow](https://unifiedid.com/docs/guides/publisher-client-side).

 For an example application without using the UID2 SDK, see [Server-Side UID2 Integration Example](../server-side/README.md).